 The steam-powered pressure cleaner would eventually give way to further innovation

-Enter About Kärcher, who created the first design that would become the modern pressure washer in 1950.
+Enter Alfred Kärcher, who created the first design that would become the modern pressure washer in 1950.
 The German inventor was responsible for creating the first real pressure washer—the DS30 high pressure washer—which would go on to inspire many more upgrades and innovations.

 Although the German inventor passed only nine years after his creation appeared, the company carried on, expanding its research and development.